-Nicole was originally developed and published by Ratalaika Games S.L. in 2014, but it was not published on the PS4 until 2020.
+Nicole was originally published by Ratalaika Games S.L. in 2014, but it was not published on the PS4 until 2020.

-The game follows the story of the titular character who’s just gotten admissions into her first choice of colleges.
+The game follows the story of the titular character who’s just gotten admission into her first choice of college.
 She’s understandably quite excited, but that excitement is cut short when she discovers that there have been mysterious disappearances in the dorms.